JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 Fill the form that triggers server fetch (like URL preview) and supply attacker-controlled callback URLs (point to your local server or Burp Collaborator).
 Better tools

 Interact with API via requests or use external listeners (Burp Collaborator, OOB tooling) to detect SSRF.

 # Week 6 (9.27.25 - 10.2.25)
 ## **Summary / Beginning notes**
+- Finished making files (other than some scans)
+- made a pyproject.toml so this can be a custom CLI tool
+- included version history, imports needed, licencing, dependencies, README

+### Technical updates
+- pyproject.toml made
+- main.py finished to take in command line arguments (complete)
+- made dictionaries for Scan types and Scan flags
+- List for possible app types
+- Error handling for bad arguments using the command line tool
+- create Scanner object
+- add hints for return types

+### Goals for the upcoming week
+- Finish GetInfo.py
+- self.input_fields = None, self.headers = None, self.cookies = None
+- ^ make these full lists/dicts so they can be used for the scans
+- Nice to get done: API call to filter data, make the input_fields dict be cleaned up